 |Diesel||14.24kmpl (MT) & 12.9kmpl (AT)|

-Using modified IMV platform and Toyota’s new-generation architecture (TNGA), the second generation Fortuner is lighter and stiffer than the model it precedes.
-The new 2.8-litre oil burner taken from Innova Crysta is claimed to be 10% more fuel efficient than the engine it replaces.
-According to tests done by ARAI, the diesel manual Fortuner can return 14.24kmpl, whereas the automatic version can deliver only 12.9kmpl.
-Fuel economy for the petrol engine is slightly less than the diesel engine.
+Built on the new Hilux Revo pickup truck platform, the new Fortuner is lighter and stiffer than the model it precedes.
+The diesel version of the SUV is claimed to be 10% more fuel efficient than the engine it replaces.
+While the manual versions give 14.24kmpl, the automatic model is claimed to return 2.9kmpl.
 The mileage for petrol manual and automatic variant is quite similar at 10.01kmpl and 10.26kmpl.

-The plush interior is layered with new tech such as the 8-way driver power seat, steering wheel with mounted audio MID/telephone & voice recognition buttons, premium upholstery, automatic climate control, cruise control, all windows auto up and down with jam protection.
-The touchscreen audio system with capacitive switches sits inside.
+The premium cabin features several new tech such as the 8-way electrically adjustable drivers’ seat, multi-functional steering with mounted audio MID/telephone & voice recognition buttons, and premium upholstery, cruise control, automatic climate control, auto up/down function for windows with jam protection, etc. The touchscreen audio system with capacitive switches sits inside.
 In addition, the car also comes with downhill assist control, Active Traction Control, Traction Control, electronic drive and 4WD with High and Low range.

 In terms of safety, the SUV gets 7 airbags, ABS with EBD, vehicle stability control with brake assist, hill assist control (missing on 2WD MT variants), whiplash concept front seats, child restraint system, 3-point ELR seat belts across rows, immobilizer, airbag manual cut-off switch and speed auto lock with emergency unlock.